nrwl/nx/docs/shared/angular-tutorial/01-create-application.md

 In this tutorial you use Nx to build a full-stack application out of common libraries using modern technologies like Cypress and Nest.

 {% callout type="note" title="Plugins for a rich developer experience" %}
-In this tutorial, we use several Nx plugins to provide a rich developer experience that do most of the work for you. **All the plugins are optional.** [Read about using Nx Core without plugins](/getting-started/nx-core).
+In this tutorial, we use several Nx plugins to provide a rich developer experience that do most of the work for you. **All the plugins are optional.** [Read about using Nx without plugins](/core-tutorial/01-create-blog).
 {% /callout %}

 ## Contents